MicrosoftDocs/appcenter-docs/docs/distribution/stores/googleplay.md

 2. Click on **Publish to Store** on the button in the upper-right corner.
 3. Upload the app package.
 A few points to note:
    * [Application must be prepared for release](https://developer.android.com/studio/publish/#publishing-prepare) and signed with a valid key store before uploading.
    * Google Play Store supports application packages up to a maximum of 100 MB.
-If the application exceeds 100 MB, use the Expansion files to support the application package by uploading those directly in the Google Play Developer Console as we currently don't support Expansion files in App Center.
-Review [Expansion files](https://support.google.com/googleplay/android-developer/answer/2481797?hl=en).
+Upload expansion filees directly to the Google Play Consolee if the application exceeds 100 MB.
+[Read Google's doc on expansion files to set it up](https://support.google.com/googleplay/android-developer/answer/2481797?hl=en).
-   * The .apk must be [zipaligned](https://developer.android.com/studio/command-line/zipalign.html) during the app-building process.
+   * The `.apk` must be [zipaligned](https://developer.android.com/studio/command-line/zipalign.html) during the app-building process.
-   * The version of the .apk must be strictly greater than the current version in production.
+   * The version of the `.apk` must be strictly greater than the current version in production.
    * If you have app versions in other tracks like Alpha and Beta, your release version should be strictly less than versions in alpha and Beta track versions.
    * App Center currently does not support promoting an app from one track to another.
 You cannot promote a version from alpha to beta or beta to production.
    * If you have a draft release in the track you will publish to, that draft release will disappear in favor of the new release you publish.